 (b) by recording or storing the required particulars by means of a mechanical, electronic or other device, but so that the particulars so recorded or stored will remain in the form in which they were originally recorded or stored and will be capable of being reproduced in written form in the English language.

-146. Amendment of register
+146. Registers, amending

 Where under these regulations a register is required to be compiled and maintained, the register may be amended, added to and corrected in such manner as may be necessary to make the register an accurate record of the particulars contained in the register.

-147. Extracts from register
+147. Registers, obtaining extracts from

 A person may, upon application to the CEO and payment of the fee specified in item 4 of Schedule 5, obtain a copy of an extract from any register required to be compiled and maintained under these regulations.